 Our operating costs and expenses are primarily comprised of cost of sales and selling, general and administrative expenses ("SG&A").
 Cost of sales includes cost of merchandise, direct inbound freight and duties, direct labor related to repair services, the costs of our design and creative departments, inventory shrink, damage and inventory reserves, jewelry, watch and giftware boxes, as well as product development costs.
 SG&A includes, among other things, all non-production payroll and benefits (including non-cash compensation expense), store and head office occupancy costs, overhead, credit card fees, information systems, professional services, consulting fees, repairs and maintenance, travel and entertainment, insurance, legal, human resources and training expenses.
 Occupancy, overhead and depreciation are generally less variable relative to net sales than other components of SG&A, such as credit card fees and certain elements of payroll, such as commissions.
-Another significant item in SG&A is marketing expenses, which include marketing, public relations and advertising costs (net of amounts received from vendors for cooperative advertising) incurred to increase customer awareness of both the Bijoux Birks product brand and our third party product brands.
-Marketing has historically represented a significant portion of our SG&A. As a percentage of net sales, marketing expenses represented 4.9%, 4.6%, and 4.4% of sales for fiscal 2022, 2021, and 2020, respectively.
+Another significant item in SG&A is marketing expenses, which include marketing, public relations and advertising costs (net of amounts received from vendors for cooperative advertising) incurred to increase customer awareness of both the Birks product brand and our third party product brands.
+Marketing has historically represented a significant portion of our SG&A. As a percentage of net sales, marketing expenses represented 5.0%, 4.9%, and 4.6% of sales for fiscal 2023, 2022, and 2021, respectively.
 Additionally, SG&A includes indirect costs such as freight, including inter-store transfers, receiving costs, distribution costs, and warehousing costs.
 Depreciation and amortization includes depreciation and amortization of our stores and head office, including leasehold improvements, furniture and fixtures, computer hardware and software and amortization of intangibles.

-As we continue to navigate through the COVID-19 pandemic and the unprecedented challenges and uncertainty, our attention remains focused on the execution of our short-term and long-term strategic plans.
+Our attention remains focused on the execution of our short-term and long-term strategic plans.